vechain/vechain-sdk-js/docs/templates/contracts-erc20.md

 #### Transfer tokens to another address

-Once the contract is deployed, we can transfer tokens to another address using theVeChain SDK.
+Once the contract is deployed, we can transfer tokens to another address using the VeChain SDK.
 The following code shows how to transfer 10000 token smallest unit to another address:

 [ERC20FunctionCallSnippet](examples/contracts/contract-transfer-ERC20-token.ts)